Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your quarterly earnings looking flat as your racks While Auto-Chlor's growth curve's heading sky-high Your stock chart's looking like a goodbye dive
-You're playing checkers in a chess master's game
-Your strategy's weak, your moves are lame
-We're shark tank material, you're more like bait
-Your business model?
-Already checkmate!

 Auto-Chlor speaking, emergency service?
 We'll be there in thirty, count on it!